 Liquid Concealer: Less Coverage for Oily to Normal Skin

 It’s only right that the younger version of myself encountered concealer in a light liquid form for the first time.
 This popular type of coverage is great for covering minimal undereye circles and redness for all skin types.
-Keep in mind that it’s not always ideal for people with very dry skin – especially when it’s a matte finish.
+Keep in mind that it’s not always ideal for people with very dry skin — especially when it’s a matte finish.
 The concealer will ultimately end up emphasizing your dryness even more.
-But if you’re determined to use a liquid concealer anyway, apply a moisturizer before you conceal.
+But if you’re determined to use a liquid concealer anyway, apply a moisturizer or eye cream like the Kiehl’s Creamy Eye Treatment with Avocado, before you conceal.
 If you have acne-prone skin, look for a liquid formula that’s non-comedogenic and oil-free.
-For a liquid concealer that will work well on all skin types, trying the Lancôme Maquicomplet Radiant Concealer for natural-looking coverage.
+For a liquid concealer that will work well on all skin types, try the Urban Decay Stay Naked Concealer for natural-looking coverage.

 Balm Concealer: More Coverage for Oily to Normal Skin

-Balm concealers are thicker and will stay put all day – even on oily skin types.
+Balm concealers are thicker and will stay put all day — even on oily skin types.
 And many balm concealers are color correctors, which means they are meant to be used under your foundation to neutralize different colors.
-The NYX Color Correcting Concealer Palette resembles an artist’s paint palette, and the concealers have a balm-like texture.
+The NYX Professional Makeup Color Correcting Concealer Palette resembles an artist’s paint palette, and the concealers have a balm-like texture.
 But it’s much easier to understand when you take a moment to learn which colors effectively cover your blemishes.
 Green, for example, is ideal for covering any blemishes or redness on your face because it neutralizes the color red.
-Whereas orange concealers are ideal for darker skin tones to cover dark circles or discoloration.
-This type of concealer is often intimidating when you don’t know which colors to use, but a life-saver once you do.
+Orange concealers, on the other hand, are ideal for darker skin tones to cover dark circles or discoloration.
+This type of concealer is often intimidating when you don’t know which colors to use, but it’s a life-saver once you do.
 And the heavier texture is ideal for layering.
 Pat it on lightly with a brush for less coverage, but keep applying if you need more.

 Cream Concealer: Less Coverage for Normal to Dry Skin

-Cream concealer – as the texture name hints – is known for its thicker texture.
-The Elf Cosmetics Cream Concealer is an affordable option that’s perfect for under your eyes to cover dark circles and to help you look bright and refreshed.
-This texture of concealer often comes in a pot and is the best for hydrating normal to dry skin.
-If you have breakout-prone or sensitive skin, be sure to look for a cream concealer that’s oil-free, non-comedogenic and alcohol free.
+Cream concealer, as the name implies, is known for its thicker texture.
+The Dermablend Cover Creme is perfect for under your eyes to cover dark circles and to help you look bright and refreshed.
+This texture of concealer-foundation hybrid is best to use all over the face, whether you’re looking to cover breakouts or hyperpigmentation.
+If you have breakout-prone or sensitive skin, be sure to look for a cream concealer that’s oil-free, non-comedogenic and alcohol-free.

 Stick Concealer: More Coverage for Normal to Dry Skin

 Concealer sticks have a semi-solid texture, which makes them perfect for covering up little blemishes and dark spots.
-They’re super compact for touching up your skin when you’re on-the-go, but not so easy to spread out.
-This 24/7 Concealer pencil from Urban Decay will let you get really precise when covering imperfections.
-However, sticks can be heavy, and if you have oily or combination skin, you may want to consider a different texture of concealer – especially in warmer months when this type of concealer will slip all over your face instead of staying locked on a breakout.
+They’re super compact for touching up your skin when you’re on the go, but not so easy to spread out.
+The Dermablend Quick Fix Concealer Stick will let you get really precise when covering imperfections.
+Sticks, however, can be heavy, and if you have oily or combination skin, you may want to consider a different texture of concealer, especially in warmer months when this type of concealer will slip all over your face instead of staying locked on a breakout.